praerie/format-flip/README.md

 # Format Flip

-A command line image file converter coded in C++ and utilizing the OpenCV library.
+A command line image file converter coded in C++ that uses the OpenCV library.
 This project currently converts the formats PNG, JPEG, WebP, and TIFF!

 ## To-Do